 - After all the required documents are received and verified, you will receive an Application Verification Complete email with information about next steps and continuing the enrollment process as a newly admitted graduate student at Georgia Tech.

-- Be sure to check your Application Status Portal and email on a regular basis for updates and important information from the Office of Graduate Studies.
+- Be sure to check your Application Status Portal and email on a regular basis for updates and important information from the Office of Graduate Education.

 International Academic Credentials/Documents